trapdoorsec/blog/reverse.codes/content/walkthrough/code-part-2.md

 ```

 ### Port 8000 (HTTP - Gunicorn/20.0.4)
-The web application running on port 8000 does look promising for exploitation: the website source is downloadable and it appears that a registered user can simply run arbitrary javascript in the browser.
+The web application running on port 8000 does look promising for exploitation, a registered user can simply run arbitrary javascript in the browser.
 The source code for the website is also freely available for download.

 ![](codeparttwo-port-8000.png)
 ### Source code analysis